aigeek0x0/radiantloom-ai/mixtral-8x7b-instruct-v-0.1-runpod-template.md

 5. Check the Pod logs to ensure that the model has been downloaded, and you see a "connected" message towards the end of the logs.
 This process may take 20-30 minutes and might require 4-5 Pod restarts.
 There are issues with model downloads causing it to get stuck, so monitor the RAM usage and logs to determine if it's loading or not.

-Once connected, you can call the API at the Mixtral-8x7B-Instruct-v0.1 Fusion generation endpoint using code compatible with the OpenAI API at the following link.
+Once connected, you can call the API at the Mixtral-8x7B-Instruct-v0.1 generation endpoint using code compatible with the OpenAI API at the following link.
 ```
 https://{ENTER_YOUR_POD_ID}-8080.proxy.runpod.net
 ```